pau-lin/Polymacs/README.md

 It will quite noticeably slow down loading of an org-bfile containing remote images

 I plan to include this feature by default in Polymacs.
-## Configuration
-To set the path to the resources-directory (directory in which we save learning materials like web-pages converted to org-mode): (setq polymacs-resource-folder "~/polymacs-resources/")<br>
-Default is ~/polymacs-resources, you will be asked to create it when saving your first resource.

 ## About this project
 ### Current state